iCliniq Logo

 Conclusion:

 Rectal culture is a safe test done for the identification of microorganisms responsible for the infection.
-Sample collection for rectal culture can be done by a professional or can be done at home using the safe kits available.
-It is usually a painless procedure, but there may be pressure as the swab is inserted into the rectum.
-It is a safe procedure, and there is no risk to the health of the patient.
+Sample collection for rectal culture can be done by a professional or at home using the safe kits available.
+It is usually painless, but there may be pressure as the swab is inserted into the rectum.
+It is a safe procedure, and there is no risk to the patient's health.

 Frequently Asked Questions